pankajpawar2/Footy-Terminal-App/source/README.md

 ## Before using the Application

-Please run the "bash.sh" file before using the terminal application.
+Please run the "build.sh" file before using the terminal application.
+To run the file, type below command in terminal(Make sure you navigate to the directory which contains build.sh)

+bash build.sh

 This will create a distribution directory and also copy all the files to distribution directory.
 Running "bash.sh" will also install all the required gems on your machine.